 You can use wildcards to import multiple parameters, but this method does not support default values.
 The wildcard matches zero or more characters.
 The ? wildcard matches any single character.
 Use the pipe character | as a separator between wildcard strings.
 For example:

-'''

-< "license.cfg" [License] LicenseServer
+- < "license.cfg" [License] LicenseServer - 4.
+Save and close the configuration file.

-'''

 Merge a Section from an External Configuration File